 Universities should create short-form videos (between 30 and 90 seconds) and incorporate them into their marketing strategy given that Gen-Z has the world at their fingertips.
 It’s an easy way to get prospective students involved, and can easily be shared on a lot of social media platforms, as most of them accept video content, such as TikTok, Instagram Reels, Youtube Shorts, Facebook, among others.

-The potential to reach a massive number of potential students online is huge, and by having these videos on social media, it allows people interested in your university to share those videos with their friends with just 2 clicks.
+The potential to reach a massive number of potential students online is huge, and having these videos on social media will allow people interested in your university to share those videos with their friends with just 2 clicks.

 Here are some concepts for videos you could do to promote your institution online: